Airlines are joining in on Black Friday with major flight sales — here's how you can save

 We'll be updating this list as the world's airlines announce their Black Friday sales, so be sure to check back and refresh.

-In the meantime, scroll down to find the best airline Black Friday deals of 2019.
+In the meantime, scroll down to find the best airline Black Friday and Cyber Monday flight deals of 2019.